 Test schedule

-PBT runs approximately 8 times per year on weekends.
-CBT runs approximately twice per month on weekdays at the Seoul, Gwangmyeong, and Daejeon centers.
-The gap between sessions can be a constraint.
+PBT runs on Saturdays a limited number of times per year.
+The CBT Naturalization Track runs on weekday schedules at the Seoul, Gwangmyeong, and Daejeon centers.
+For PBT, the gap between sessions can be a constraint.
 Check the kiiptest.org notice board immediately after your result is published so you can register for the next session before the registration window closes.

 How this connects to F-5 and naturalization applications